danielkellyio/awake-template/README.md

 * Images automatically resized for various screens and given srcsets

 # Use Awake on Netlify
-Simply click the "Deploy to Netlify" button and then configure it to your needs as described below.
+Simply click the "Deploy to Netlify" button and then configure it to fit your needs as described below.

 [![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/danielkellyio/awake-template)